Package 'season'

 matchconf

 match case and control days using an important confounder (optional; must be in quotes). matchconf is the variable to match on.
 This matching is in addition to the strata matching.
+Default is NULL - no confounder is used.

 confrange